Afshin Ghotbi: Shijiazhuang Ever Bright

 Ghotbi was appointed by China League One team Shijiazhuang Ever Bright in November 2016.
 In the 2017 season, the team finished third.
 After being dismissed in 2018, he returned for a second spell in July 2019.
 He led the team to promotion into the Chinese Super League that year.
 He left by mutual consent in September 2021.

 As head coach of Shijiazhuang Ever Bright, he became the first Iranian-American coach to achieve promotion to the Chinese Super League, leading the club during one of its most successful periods.

 Vancouver FC

 In November 2022, Ghotbi was named the first head coach of Canadian Premier League expansion side Vancouver FC.
 In his first two seasons as head coach, the club finished in seventh place out of eight.
 On 8 July 2025, following a 5–4 quarter-final win on penalties over Cavalry FC while under the helm of Ghotbi, Vancouver FC advanced to the semi-finals of the Canadian Championship for the first time in their history.
-On 23 July 2025, Ghotibi and the club departed by mutual agreement.
+On 23 July 2025, Ghotbi and the club departed by mutual agreement.
 The club sat in last place in the CPL at the time, with only 8 points through 15 matches played.

+In December 2025, Ghotbi sued Vancouver FC's ownership group, for failure to repay a $500,000 loan he had given to the club in July 2023.